dineshkummarc/phpmyRequirement/README.md

-# Feedbacker
+# RequirementAnalysis
-Feedback system to record feedback of customers.
+Feedback system to record Requirement & feedback of customers.
 This is for marketing purpose.

 ### Project is currently under development, not ready for Production use.